 The submissions are numbered and forwarded to each of the committee members.
 The committee then researches and debates each submission.

 The Selection Process

-Award recognition for scientific and technical achievement is given on three levels.
-In no case shall more than four awardees be recognized for any single entry.
+Awards for scientific and technical achievement are given at three levels.
+No more than five award recipients may be recognized for any single submission.

-Lists of past awards, arranged both chronologically and by category, are available at the Academy web site at www.oscars.org/sci-tech/ceremonies/2014.
-Gordon E. Sawyer, former Head of the Sound department at Samuel Goldwyn Studios and a member of the Scientific and Technical Awards Committee from 1936 to1977, claimed that the lists represented a history of the development of motion pictures.
-After his death, an Honorary Award was established in his name to recognize an individual whose technological contributions have brought credit to the motion picture industry.
-Recommendations for this award have customarily been made through the Scientific and Technical Awards Committee.
+Gordon E. Sawyer, the former head of the sound department at Samuel Goldwyn Studios and a member of the Scientific and Technical Awards Committee from 1936 to 1977, asserted that the records represent a history of the development of motion pictures.
+After his death, a special award was established in his name to recognize an individual whose technological contributions have brought credit to the motion picture industry.
+Recommendations for this award are made through the Special Awards Review Subcommittee.

 Records of past awards, arranged both chronologically and by category, are available at www.oscars.org/sci-tech/ceremonies.

 Scientific and Technical Awards are presented at an annual formal dinner ceremony.
 It is a stand-alone event – separate from the televised Oscars – by the design of the committee and the Academy Board of Governors.